-Salicylic acid is a beta hydroxy acid that cosmetic manufacturers harvest from tree bark.
+Salicylic acid is a beta hydroxy acid (BHA) that cosmetic manufacturers harvest from tree bark.

 Salicylic acid is especially effective on very oily skin and when you have blackheads in addition to acne pimples.
 Both glycolic and salicylic acid can be effective acne fighters.

-While there are lots of acids and active ingredients (such as retinol) available to improve skin cell turnover, it’s important not to use them to excess because they dry out the skin.
+While there are lots of acids and active ingredients (such as retinol) available to improve skin cell turnover, it’s important not to use them in excess.
+They have the potential to dry out your skin.

 Salicylic acid and glycolic acid can pair well together as spot treatments.
 But retinol and glycolic acid may be too drying for most people.

 In addition to acne, dermatologists use glycolic acid to treat the following skin conditions:

 These different uses make glycolic acid a versatile ingredient for those seeking to improve their skin’s appearance.

 If you have acne, especially more severe forms like cystic acne, it’s a good idea to check with your dermatologist first before using glycolic acid.

 This is especially true if your doctor already has you using prescription products, including antibiotics.
 It’s possible the combination of glycolic acid and other products could do more harm than good by making your skin produce too much oil, further clogging your pores.

 You should also see your dermatologist if you’re considering a glycolic acid peel.
 These are higher concentrations of glycolic acid that may offer greater results in terms of exfoliation, but they require a knowledgeable professional.